aCasualGoon/brainfuck/README.md

   ```
   sudo make uninstall
   ```
 Compilation and installation require make and gcc to be available in the command line.
-Alternatively compile brainfuck.c with your c compiler of choice.
+Alternatively compile brainfuck.c with your C compiler of choice.

 ## Usage
 To show the help page run: